 Advertisement

 Listen to a podcast

 The Burn podcast is breast cancer storytelling at its best.
-Each week, host April Stearns has a writer from Wildfire Magazine (a magazine centered on young pre-menopausal breast cancer narratives) read an essay they had published in the magazine and then have some discussion.
+Each week, host April Stearns has a writer from Wildfire Magazine (a magazine centered on young premenopausal breast cancer narratives) read an essay they published in the magazine and then have some discussion.
 These episodes can help make sense of the trauma of a breast cancer diagnosis.

+Advertisement